kubermatic/kubermatic/docs/proposals/offline-mode.md

 ## Motivation and background

-In order to allow customers do use Kubermatic in an environment that has no access to the Internet we must find all places where Kubermatic downloads stuff from the Internet, add configuration options, test and document those.
+In order to allow admins to use Kubermatic in an environment that has no access to the Internet we must find all places where Kubermatic downloads stuff from the Internet, add configuration options, test and document those.